Should You Brave Remortgaging In 2023? | Contact Connect

 Whether to stay on the SVR or remortgage to a fixed-rate deal depends on your circumstances and risk appetite.
 If you’re worried about interest rates going up, remortgaging to a fixed-rate deal may be your best option.
 However, if you’re happy with the SVR and want more flexibility, staying on the SVR may be the better option.

-It’s important to do your research and compare different deals before making a decision.
+It’s essential to do your research and compare different deals before making a decision.
 You can use a mortgage comparison website to compare interest rates and fees from different lenders.

 Why did mortgage rates shoot up last year?

-Mortgage rates shot up last year due to a number of factors, including:
+Mortgage rates shot up last year due to several factors, including:

 • The pound’s value fell sharply after former chancellor Kwasi Kwarteng’s controversial September mini-budget.
 This made borrowing in pounds more expensive, leading to higher mortgage rates.

-• The Bank of England raised the base rate several times in 2022 in an attempt to control inflation.
+• The Bank of England raised the base rate several times in 2022 to control inflation.
 This also led to higher mortgage rates.

-• The housing market was very hot in 2021, which led to increased demand for mortgages.
+• The housing market was very hot in 2021, which increased mortgage demand.
 This also put upward pressure on mortgage rates.

 Should I get a five-year fixed-rate mortgage?